Jobs Career Advice Post Job

 4. How do you ensure your analysis aligns with business goals?

 The whole point of business analysis is achieving business goals.
 That explains why an interviewer will ask this question.
-It enables them affirm your ability to keep your work focused on delivering business value.
+It enables them to affirm your ability to keep your work focused on delivering business value.

 Sample answer: